 Everything must be done in its season; each state has its beginning, its progress, and its end — there is no act which has not its beginning.
 At first we must work with effort, but afterwards we enjoy the fruit of our labour.
 When a galley is in the harbour, the sailors labour to row it out to the open sea; but once there they easily set course.
 Just so, when the soul is in sin it needs an effort to pull it out; the ties that bind it must be loosened.
 Then, by means of strong and vigorous action, it must be drawn within itself, little by little leaving the harbour and being turned within, which is the place to which it should be steered.

 When the vessel is offshore the sails catch the wind and the oars are useless.
 What does the master do then?
 He is content to set the sails and remain at the helm.
 Setting the sails is simply laying ourselves before God to be moved by His Spirit; remaining at the helm is preventing our heart from abandoning the right way, steering it gently and guiding it according to the movement of God’s spirit, who gradually takes possession of it, [just] as the wind gradually fills the galley’s sails and carries it forward.
-So long as the vessel sails by the wind the oarsmen rest from their labour; they travel farther by the wind in an hour than they would in a much longer time rowing; and if they attempted to row, besides the fatigue that would result, their labour would only serve to slow the vessel.
+So long as the vessel sails by the wind, the oarsmen rest from their labour.
+They travel farther by the wind in an hour than they would in a much longer time rowing; and if they attempted to row, besides becoming fatigued, their labour would only serve to slow the vessel.1

 This is the conduct we should pursue in our inner life, and in acting thus we shall advance more in a short time by the Divine guidance, than we ever could do by our own efforts.
 If only you will try this way, you will find it the easiest possible.

 When the mind gets free enough, then the Self of you takes over and you are from then on Self-propelled. – Lester Levenson

 CHAPTER XIX: WHAT IS THE SUREST WAY TO ARRIVE AT DIVINE UNION?